The University has a number of principles relating to academic feedback with the aim that you are provided with:

 When assessment is set, you will be told when and how you will receive your feedback.
 The purpose of providing you with feedback will also be explained and you will be informed of who to contact should you want to discuss the feedback you receive.

-Feedback will be in a form appropriate to the type of assessment and will include information on common themes related to the performance of an assessment group as whole and linking the module to learning outcomes.
+In Leeds University Business School, feedback will be in a form appropriate to the type of assessment and will include information on common themes related to the performance of an assessment group as whole and linking the module to learning outcomes.
 The School will provide feedback in a retainable form appropriate to the assignment.
 Where written, it will be clear and legible.
 Assignments will be returned with annotated comments and/or with a supplementary comment sheet that refers to the script where appropriate.

 Feedback is provided in many forms including written, collectively addressed to a class or group or more general than personal.
 On all modules undertaken in LUBS, students are provided with information on their own performance (including marks on individual questions in examinations) and summary statistics on the overall performance on that module (e.g. mean, variance, distribution across classes), provided at the time of the publication of results for the module.

-In Leeds University Business School, our processes will provide you with individual feedback that is fit for purpose, in an agreed timeframe.
+In the Leeds University Business School, our processes will provide you with individual feedback that is fit for purpose, in an agreed timeframe.
 This will help you to set yourself academic targets; and support for this can be provided by the School if you need it.

 As part of the University’s policy on inclusive marking, some disabled students such as those with specific learning difficulties (SpLDs) will be eligible to attach an electronic cover sheet to their work.
 Feedback on the work will therefore be tailored sensitively.